tamunoWoks/Meta_database_engineering/database.md

    - Even external data sources
 2. **Data Integration and Cleaning:**
 In this step, the collected data is often messy and inconsistent.
 BI tools clean and integrate it into a centralized, consistent repository called a **data warehouse** or **data mart**.
 This ensures everyone is looking at the same, accurate version of the truth.
+3. **Data Analysis:**
+Using tools and software to explore the data, identify patterns, trends, and correlations.
+This can involve:
+   - **Querying:** Asking specific questions of the data (e.g., "What were our total sales in the Northwest region last quarter?").
+   - **Online Analytical Processing (OLAP):** Drilling down into data from multiple dimensions (e.g., sales by product, by region, by time).